OxfordIHTM/rstats-exercises/README.md

 For each exercise, the learner is expected to create either an R script or an R Markdown document to perform the tasks requested.

-## Statistical methods for assessing agreement between two methods of clinical measurement
+## Exercise 1: Statistical methods for assessing agreement between two methods of clinical measurement

 This exercise is based on: